 I see these kinds of scams all the time.
 They are nothing new.
 I used to get hit up on Myspace all the time back in the day.
 Then it was ReverbNation.
 And now I guess these scammers are using Bandcamp.

-Good rule of thumb for all you musicians out there, if someone hits you up and asks you for money, you probably shouldn’t give it to them – no many what they promise you or how many fancy titles they claim to have.
+Good rule of thumb for all you musicians out there: if someone hits you up and asks you for money, you probably shouldn’t give it to them— no matter what they promise you or how many fancy titles they claim to have.
 And always do your research.